CFA Exam Structure: CFA Level 1, Level 2, & Level 3 Expectations

 10. Portfolio Management & Wealth Planning: The basics of building a solid portfolio, balancing risk and return, and thinking like a wealth manager.

 Every topic builds on the others, and that’s what makes the CFA curriculum so effective.
-It slowly brings all the pieces together, allowing you to start seeing the bigger picture of how the finance world works.
+It slowly brings all the pieces together, allowing you to see the bigger picture of how the financial world works.

 You can also explore these CFA course details to understand how the full program strengthens your resume and boosts your long-term career profile.